clojure-emacs/clj-suitable/README.md

 # Suitable - Addon for Figwheel and Emacs CIDER to aid exploratory development in ClojureScript [![Clojars Project](https://img.shields.io/clojars/v/org.rksm/suitable.svg)](https://clojars.org/org.rksm/suitable)

-This project is a completion backend for interactive repls and editors that used runtime introspection to provide completion / intellisense support.
+This project is a code completion backend for interactive repls and editors that used runtime introspection to provide "intellisense" support.
 This can be extremely useful and productive if you're experimenting around with unknown APIs.